networknt/light-doc/content/design/convtws.md

 request will have to go through 50 to 100 network hops to get it done.
 The network latency will kill the performance no mater how you scale your services.

-whenever possible, the calls to other services should be done in parallel so that the slowest service will decide the response time.
+Whenever possible, the calls to other services should be done in parallel so that the slowest service will decide the response time.
 If you call multiple services in serial, then the sum of these services will be your response time.